kk1987/T480s-hackintosh/README.md

 * AirportBrcmFixup, for WiFi
   * Refer to toledo's [guide](https://www.tonymacx86.com/threads/broadcom-wifi-bluetooth-guide.242423/)
   * See KextsToPatch in config.plist
-* BrcmFirmwareRepo + BrcmPatchRAM2, for Bluetooth
+* BrcmFirmwareData + BrcmPatchRAM2, for Bluetooth
   * See toledo's guide